 Despite going against traditional table manners, play may be an effective way to reduce resistance to new foods.
 This finding comes from researchers at De Montfort University in the United Kingdom.
 Their recently completed study asked children to comb through mashed potatoes or gelatin in search of a small toy.
 Based on food questionnaires answered by the children’s parents, the investigators found a strong link between enjoyment of the “food play” and low food neophobia (1).
 While the study can’t distinguish between cause and effect, the relationship suggests that playtime may reduce food neophobia.

-2. Deconstruct the meal.
 If your toddler is poking suspiciously at the salad or casserole, ask him or her to pull it apart and organize the components.
 For example, carrots might go to one corner and peas in another.
-Afterwards, ask if any of the individual foods look good enough to eat.
+Afterward, ask if any of the individual foods look good enough to eat.

-4. Form fun shapes.
 Sometimes kids prefer to eat their own creations.
 If that’s the case, what’s the harm in letting them pound their meatballs flat into disks?
 When your child is old enough to use utensils, use food to practice knife skills.
 Maybe that sandwich would look more enticing if it was cut into triangle or fun cookie-cutter shape.
-Texture, shape, size and temperature can make a BIG difference!
+Texture, shape, size, and temperature can make a BIG difference!

-5. Get hands-on.
-Food acceptance requires multiple exposures, so give yourself a leg-up by having the kids help with meal prep.
+Food acceptance requires multiple exposures, so give yourself a leg up by having the kids help with meal prep.
 They can stir, tear herbs, mash burgers and meatloaf, or layer and toss the salad.

 No matter how stubborn your child might be, patience is key.
 Keeping mealtimes lighthearted and fun will foster a healthy relationship with food and, hopefully, a willingness to try new things.
 Read more about “picky eaters”.